vanqard/frankenbuilder/README.md

         }
     }

-Define a simple class with at least two methods so that we can cherry pick from example instances
+Create our two donor instances

     // Set up our "donor" objects
     $kyloRen = new Character("Kylo Ren", "baddie");
     $bb8 = new Character("BB8", "funny looking droid");

+Cherry pick the `getName()` method from one donor

     // Take the 'getName' method from the $kyloRen instance
     $builder->addMethod($kyloRen, "getName");

+And cherry pick the `getType()` method from the other

     // But take the 'getType' method from the $bb8 instance
     $builder->addMethod($bb8, 'getType');

+Test the monster by invoking the two extracted methods

     // Collect the hybrid monster instance

     $monster = $builder->getMonster();

-By feeding the `getName()` method from one instance and the `getType()` method from another we can create a hybrid

-Test the monster by invoking the two extracted methods

     // Break the principle of least astonishment here echo "\n";
     echo "Hello, my name is {$monster->getName()}";
     echo " and I'm a {$monster->getType()}";
     echo "\n";

-In this example, we create two new character instances and take the `getName()` method from one and the `getType()` method from the other in order to create the hybrid monster.
+The output:

+    $ Hello, my name is Kylo Ren and I'm a funny looking droid

 ### Suggested usage